mhd-rawashdah/BazzarJo/README.md

 # Bazzar Jo For Homemade

-> Bazzar JO is a mobile application easy to use which provides an E-commerce platform for people that have home business an easy way to market their products with best quality.
+> BazzarJO is a mobile application easy to use which provides an E-commerce platform for people that have home business an easy way to market their products with best quality.
 ## Team

   - __Product Owner__: [Ahmad Barcsia]()